 If the individual is applying as an expert in the arts, he/she must demonstrate “distinction” evidenced by a degree of skill and recognition substantially above that ordinarily encountered to the extent that the applicant is renowned, leading, or well-known in the field.

 All O-1 petitions must include extensive documentation of the aforementioned categories, as well as a consultation from the appropriate union or opinions from experts.
-The O-1 visa may be granted for an initial 3 year period and can be extended indefinitely in 1 year increments, unless the applicant can prove the occurrence of a “new event” which would entitle him/her to an additional 3 years in O-1 status.
+The O-1 visa may be granted for an initial three-year period and can be extended indefinitely in one-year increments, unless the applicant can prove the occurrence of a “new event” which would entitle him/her to an additional three years in O-1 status.
 There is no legal limit to the amount of time a foreign national can remain in the US in O-1 status, and foreign nationals should be very careful if seeking US permanent resident (“green card”) status while on an O-1 visa.

 Filing O-1 Petitions

 A petition for O-1 status must first be filed with the US Citizenship and Immigration Services (USCIS) Regional Service Center no more than six months prior to the requested start date.
 An O-1 petition may take several months to be adjudicated, however, for an additional $1225 processing fee, USCIS will adjudicate the petition in 15 days.

 O-3 visas are available to immediate family members (spouses and children under the age of 21) who are accompanying the employee to the US.
 O-3 visas are generally granted for the same period as the O-1 visa, and must be extended accordingly.
 Family members may attend school or university, but cannot work in the US in O-3 status.